tillschwoerer/the-data-science-cookbook/recipes/mousse.md

 ## Ingredients
 - 600 g Whipped Cream (can't be substitued by vegan alternatives, I am sorry it will not reach a mousse texture)
-- 200 g Dark Chocolate (It is key to buy GOOD chocolate, otherwise the mousse will not taste good.
+- 200 g Dark Chocolate (around 50%) (It is key to buy GOOD chocolate, otherwise the mousse will not taste good.
 Don't buy cheap chocolate!!!)
-- 100 g Milk Chocolate (It is key to buy GOOD chocolate, otherwise the mousse will not taste good.
+- 100 g Milk Chocolate (around 25%) (It is key to buy GOOD chocolate, otherwise the mousse will not taste good.
 Don't buy cheap chocolate!!!)
 - Sugar
 - Brandy (I don't believe in expensive alcohol, so you can be cheap here.)
 - Orange